galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## *Hello world* as a Galaxy tool generated with the ToolFactory
 {: .no_toc}

-- The usual first program.
-Surprisingly useful as a ToolFactory model as discussed below.
+- A video of the ToolFactory generating that first program we have all grown to look forward to.
-- Presented and dissected here for you to explore as a simple example of what the ToolFactory can do.
+- Dissected here for you to explore as a ToolFactory generated artifact.
 - In this case, a tool that wraps a bash one-liner `echo "Hello $1!"` to echo the first parameter passed on the command line.
+- Surprisingly useful as a model for many Galaxy tools with an extra parameter or two, as discussed below.
 - Watch a 6 minute [`Hello world` demonstration video](https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing)
     - Apologies for the poor quality - will try to make a shorter one.
 - The ToolFactory form that generates the Hello example can be viewed below.
 - The special string "STDOUT" is used as the output file's "position"
 - This causes the new tool to write a new history object with the "Hello ...." string from bash's STDOUT when the generated tool is run.
-- The generated tool XML can also be viewed below
+- The generated tool XML can also be viewed below.
+A user view of the generated form using text from the ToolFactory form is also shown.

 > ### {% icon details %} See ToolFactory form sections from the Hello demonstration with annotation here
 >>>![](../../images/ToolFactory_hello1form.png)